roninrp/ragflow_grpc/README.md

 This repository contains an **asynchronous gRPC server-client system** integrated with 3 **Ragflow’s HTTP endpoints**.

 It provides a structured approach for connecting backend services to Ragflow’s AI-based retrieval and reasoning capabilities through fast, concurrent gRPC communication.
-These can be readily extended to the HTTP endpoints mentioned in Ragflow docs.(link)
+These can be readily extended to the HTTP endpoints mentioned in [Ragflow docs](https://ragflow.io/docs/dev/http_api_reference)

 The system is containerized with **Docker Compose**, enabling quick local setup and deployment.